davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-01-25-ansible-test-lab-30-minutes.md

 The following code will clone my Github repository hosting the two needed files to do the installation and then execute the provisioning.

-If you don&#8217;t have a git client installed on your machine (why wouldn&#8217;t you???) then download the sources manually.
+If you don't have a git client installed on your machine (why wouldn't you???) then download the sources manually.

 &nbsp;